 - Great 'Fridge Rules' Fun Magnets

-A large part of what makes this particular mixed breed so popular is that they are generally well-mannered and very happy little critters.
-Poodles and Cocker Spaniels are both known for their warm and friendly personalities, so it makes complete sense that resulting puppies from breeding the two together would create friendly animals.
+A large part of what makes this mixed breed so popular is that they are generally well-mannered and very happy little critters.
+Poodles and Cocker Spaniels are both known for their warm and friendly personalities, so it makes sense that resulting puppies from breeding the two together would create friendly animals.

 Highly Intelligent – The Good and Bad